Blazemeter/taurus/site/dat/docs/Apiritif.md

 Don't forget to replace `X` with the right [locators](#Locators).
 See sample usage in [Frame Management](#Frame-management) section.

-For assertion you can also use special assertion block.
+For assertion, you can also use special assertion block.
 See example [here](#Sample-scenario).

 Using the [alternative syntax](#Alternative-syntax-supporting-multiple-locators):
 ```yaml